Nicola has acted as sole counsel in all of her notable cases unless otherwise stated.

 R v B. Aggravated burglary/Robbery/Affray.
 Prosecuting.
 January 2023.

 Plea at Trial.
 Defendant attended an address known to him in possession of a meat cleaver.
 Serious injury avoided by the intervention of others.

 R v B. Serious Assault (S20).
 Prosecuting.
 November 2020.

 Trial.
-Single count “one-punch” GBH resulting in a broken jaw with life-changing injuries.
+Single count “one-punch” GBH on a Rugby Pitch resulting in a broken jaw with life-changing injuries.
 Legal argument on the admissibility of some of the evidence.

 R v J. Serious Assault (S18).
 Prosecuting.
 October 2020.

 Listed for voire dire and trial.
 Prolonged and extremely dangerous machete attack resulting in over 50 wounds.
 Victim died within 4 weeks of the attack.
 Issues included consideration of murder charge, admissibility of deceased’s account.
 2 day successful voire dire resulting in a guilty plea to the indictment.

 R v H. Murder.
 Prosecuting.
 2017